Last week I had the joy of dealing with our domestic airports with a busy toddler in tow.

 I also had plenty of games to fill in the time & it helped that along with the myriad of snacks I packed, Qantas served lunch, so that took up about 15 minutes of time too.
 All in all, a good result, with no demands of getting up & exploring!

 Coming back to Sydney was another story!
 Brisbane traffic held us up, automated check-in not so easy when trying to manage more luggage and a tired 3-year old, and me stressed from being late.
-Then we managed to spill banana smoothie all down our fronts as my traveling companion simply HAD to have one before we got on the plane.
+Then we managed to spill banana smoothie all down our fronts as my travelling companion simply HAD to have one before we got on the plane.
 With no change of clothes, our fellow passengers had the joy of smelling banana & milk all the way to Sydney.
 Lovely.

 Anyway, as far as flights go with kids, it wasn’t so bad.
 On flights, I always look at the parents of newborns with pity, especially when the plane descends and the baby wails from the pressure on their little ears.
 I used to be one of those people who would roll their eyes and sanctimoniously moan to whoever was next to me “great – we get the wailing child!”
 Well, now I know!